cu-mkp/m-k-manuscript-data/_texts/p-p055v_tl.md

 *[continued]*

 for fifteen days.
-Next you will break it sc. the bottle from a good distance & with a long stick without looking at it & your eyes covered, you will put it where you want, or rub a little in a running river or on a tree or on grass that is on the bank.
+Next you will break it <span class="x">sc. the bottle</span> from a good distance & with a long stick without looking at it & your eyes covered, you will put it where you want, or rub a little in a running river or on a tree or on grass that is on the bank.